How to Access the Bank Account of a Deceased Spouse

 The passing of a spouse is always a traumatic event for the surviving spouse.
 It will be even more traumatic for the surviving spouse if the departing spouse (“deceased”) is the sole breadwinner of the family and access to the funds in the bank account(s) of the deceased is required for funeral expenditure and other daily needs.

-This article sets out the general principles for dealing with the assets of the deceased; in particularly, the money held in the deceased’s bank account(s).
+This article sets out the general principles for dealing with the assets of the deceased in Singapore; in particular, the money held in the deceased’s bank account(s).

 When a Person Dies Without Leaving a Will

 A person who dies without a will is known as dying intestate.
 Under such circumstances, the personal representative (an executor of the estate of a deceased person) will have to obtain the Letters of Administration to deal with the assets of the deceased.